List of Fremantle Football Club leading goalkickers

-Matthew Pavlich has been Fremantle's leading goalkicker a record eight seasons.
+Matthew Pavlich was Fremantle's leading goalkicker a record eight times.

 The following is a list of Fremantle Football Club leading goalkickers in each season of the Australian Football League (AFL) and AFL Women's.
 Matthew Pavlich holds the record with the most goals kicked in a season for Fremantle and the record for most occasions as the club's leading goalkicker.
 He also holds the record for most career goals for the club.
 So far, there has not been a player for Fremantle that has won the Coleman Medal.